admsmn02/MortyOW/README.md

 <h3 align="center"> About me </h3>

-- 👋 Hi, I’m Adam SIMON
+- My name is Adam
 - 👓 I'm a 2nd year at IIM, in France

 - 🚩 I speak French and English and a bit of Mandarin.